What to do in an Emergency

 Violent or Criminal Behavior

-The DHS video identifies three distinct options: Run, Hide, or Fight.
+The Department of Homeland Security (DHS) recommends three response options: Run, Hide, Fight.

 Run